author press kit blunders

 1. You don’t have an online press room with an author press kit.

-Actually, most authors don’t have one, which means those who do are light years ahead of their competition when it comes to priceless book publicity.
+Most authors don’t have an online press room, which means those who do have an advantage over their competition when it comes to priceless book publicity.

 Unless you’re trying to hide from the press, you need one.
 It’s expected; it’s useful.